paerarason/CPM-path/README.md

 ```sh
    go run .
 ```
-Your task is to implement a novel data structure - your project lead is calling it a power of two max heap.
-The rest of your team is doing their best to come up with a better name.
+### Task is to implement a novel data structure - project called as a power of two max heap.
 The requirements of the data structure are as follows:
 - The heap must satisfy the heap property.
 - Every parent node in the heap must have 2^x children.
 - The value of x must be a parameter of the heap’s constructor.